anthobarbarich/pc2020/content/practical.md

     to help and build our cozy little festival?
 Without our 650 volunteers Paradise City would not exist.
-It is together that we create this unique and sustainable party on the grounds of the castle of Ribaucourt.  \n\nIf this sounds like something for you, sing-up here: https://www.eventication.com/events/paradise-city-2019\n\nYou’re
+It is together that we create this unique and sustainable party on the grounds of the castle of Ribaucourt.  \n\nIf this sounds like something for you, sing-up here: https://www.eventication.com/events/paradise-city-2020
-    in for a memorable experience."
+    \ \n\nYou’re in for a memorable experience."
   question: DO YOU HIRE VOLUNTEERS?
 press:
 - answer: 'Send an email to ann@pravdapressroom.com and/or tom@pravdapressroom.com